 To the French this cemetery is known as Cimetiere de Bully les Mines.
-However the Commonwealth War Graves Commission called it the Bully-Grenay Communal Cemetery British Extension as the railway from Hazebrouck to Arras ran between the villages of Bully les Mines and Grenay, with the station serving the two villages being called Bully-Grenay.
+The Commonwealth War Graves Commission called it the Bully-Grenay Communal Cemetery British Extension.
+The railway from Hazebrouck to Arras ran between the villages of Bully les Mines and Grenay, and the station serving the two villages being called Bully-Grenay.

 There are a total of 763 Commonwealth burials here, 591 from the United Kingdom and the remainder from Canada.